PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 .. _section-3:

 Strings are a kind of immutable sequence, like tuples.
-Once the string has been created, you can’t change its contents.
+Once the string has been created, you can't change its contents.
 Unlike tuples, where the elements of the sequence may be of any data type, the elements of a string are characters.
-You can subscript a string, but you don’t get an individual character.
+You can subscript a string, but you don't get an individual character.
 Python has no character data type.
 You get a string of length one containing the character.